What it takes Traveling Solo on Safari

 To Go or not to go on a Private Solo Safari in Uganda – Rwanda? – the choice is yours.

 You have decided to that Traveling Solo on Safari is right for you.
 We have taken many Solo Travelers on a personalized, private Safari just for them, most of them have been women who have chosen to travel alone in Africa, in Uganda or Rwanda and go on a mid-range or upmarket Solo Safari.

-Solo Safaris are great for photographers since they can linger for however long they want taking the pictures of wildlife and have no fellow travelers urging them on.
+Solo Safaris are great for photographers since they can linger for however long they want to take the pictures of wildlife and have no fellow travelers urging them on.

 The downside of solo travel is a higher cost.
-A solo traveler has no one else to share expenses with and it costs more to travel alone on a safari.
+A solo traveler has no one else to share Transport and Room expenses with and it costs more to travel alone on a safari.
 For many the good outweighs the negative – the choice is yours.